Table of Contents

 Parathyroid hormone is secreted by the four parathyroid glands.
-They are the tiny glands, about the size of a rice granules which are located in the neck of the thyroid gland.
-Parathyroid hormone controls and regulates the calcium levels in the blood and raise their levels when they are too low.
-This gland performs its function through its actions on the bones, intestine, and the kidneys.
+These tiny glands are present in the neck behind the thyroid glands.
+Parathyroid hormone controls and regulates the levels of calcium in the blood and raises their levels when they are too low.
+This gland performs its function through its actions on the bones, intestines, and kidneys.

-The primary purpose of parathyroid glands is to regulate calcium in the blood in a very strict range between 9.0 and 10.1.
-Parathyroids also manage the amount of calcium in the bones and determine their strongness.
-However, these glands are present next to the thyroid gland and have no concerned function.
+The primary purpose of parathyroid glands is to regulate calcium in the blood in a very strict range between 9.0 and 10.1 mg/dL.
+Parathyroids also manage the amount of calcium in the bones and determine their strength.

-Bones – The release of calcium is stimulated by the parathyroid hormone from stores of calcium present in the bones into the bloodstreams.
-This destroys bones and minimizes developing of new bone.
+Bones – The parathyroid hormone (PTH) stimulates the release of calcium from stores of calcium present in the bones into the bloodstream.

-Intestine – Parathyroid hormone increases the calcium absorption in the intestine by food through its impacts and effects on the metabolism of vitamin D.
+Intestine – PTH increases the calcium absorption in the intestine by food through its impacts and affects the metabolism of vitamin D.

-Kidneys – Parathyroid hormone minimizes the calcium loss in the urine.
-The hormone stimulates the formation of active vitamin D in the kidneys.
+Kidneys – PTH minimizes the calcium loss in the urine and also stimulates active vitamin D formation in the kidneys.